Kaminyou/A-template-is-all-you-need/README.md

-# Template-is-all-you-need
+# A-template-is-all-you-need
-Template is all you need: 2D to 3D reconstruction with template learned by contrastive learning<br>
+A-template is all you need: 2D to 3D reconstruction with templates learned by contrastive learning<br>
 ![Phase 1](./imgs/Phase_1.png)
 ![Phase 2](./imgs/Phase_2.png)